morteng/SF4/CONVENTIONS.md

 ## Conclusion

 This master document provides a comprehensive guide for developing the **Stipend Discovery Website**.
 It consolidates all relevant information, including project specifications, coding conventions, system architecture, testing strategies, and more.
-The focus is on building a robust backend with automated bots and a secure admin interface before addressing frontend development in detail.
 By adhering to the guidelines and standards outlined, the development team can ensure a high-quality, maintainable, and scalable application.

 ---